vgurianov/srt/docs/started.md

 for module drawing.py.
 We usage version 2.2.4.

 ### 1. Download to a directory
-This package is intended to demonstration of the simulation code and we recommendation simple load in some directory, i.e. without installing the package.
+This package is intended to demonstrate the simulation code and we recommendation simple load in some directory, i.e. without installing the package.
-If you has matplotlib then take PyMMS from source:
+If you have matplotlib then take PyMMS from source:

 ```$ git clone https://github.com/vgurianov/srt.git```
 or Download ZIP.

-You must take the package *pymms* and files from the *experiments* directory and make directory
+You must take the package *pymms* and files from the *experiments* directory and make a directory
 ```
 src/
    ├──+pymms/